Trans fat: History

 Mandatory food labeling was introduced in several countries and Denmark was first to mandate limits on industrially produced trans fats in 2004.
 In January 2007, faced with the prospect of an outright ban on the sale of their product, Crisco was reformulated to meet the U.S. Food and Drug Administration (FDA) definition of "zero grams trans fats per serving" (that is less than one gram per tablespoon, or up to 7% by weight; or less than 0.5 grams per serving size) by boosting the saturation and then diluting the resulting solid fat with unsaturated vegetable oils.
 Noting that elimination of industrially produced trans fat is feasible and achievable, the World Health Organization (WHO) has set a goal to make the world free from industrially produced trans fat by the end of 2023.
 By the end of 2021, the WHO announced that 40 countries had implemented industrial trans fat elimination policies that "are protecting 1.4 billion people from this deadly food compound" but that 10 of the 15 countries suffering the highest health impacts from trans fats had not yet adopted a policy.

 Structure

+Chemical bonds

 A fatty acid is characterized as either saturated or unsaturated based on the respective absence or presence of C=C double bonds in its backbone.
 If the molecule contains no double C=C bonds, it is said to be saturated; otherwise, it is unsaturated to some degree.

 The C=C double bond is rotationally rigid.
-If the hydrogen bonded to each of the carbons in this double bond are on the same side, this is called cis, and leads to a bent molecular chain.
+If the hydrogen atoms bonded to each of the carbons in this double bond are on the same side, this is called cis, and leads to a bent molecular chain.
 If the two hydrogens are on opposite sides, this is called trans, and leads to a straight chain.